influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 #### JSON Configuration:

-The JSON data format supports specifying "tag_keys", "string_keys", and "json_query".
+The JSON data format supports specifying "tag_keys", "json_string_fields", and "json_query".
-If specified, keys in "tag_keys" and "string_keys" will be searched for in the root-level and any nested lists of the JSON blob.
+If specified, keys in "tag_keys" and "json_string_fields" will be searched for in the root-level and any nested lists of the JSON blob.
 All int and float values are added to fields by default.
 If the key(s) exist, they will be applied as tags or fields to the Telegraf metrics.
-If "string_keys" is specified, the string will be added as a field.
+If "json_string_fields" is specified, the string will be added as a field.

 The "json_query" configuration is a gjson path to an JSON object or list of JSON objects.
 If this path leads to an array of values or